 The anthropology of children and youth is the cross-cultural and ethnographic examination of infants, children, youth, and adolescents.
 It examines such topics as child development across time and space (physical, cognitive, emotional, social); parenting, childcare, and childrearing around the world; the evolution of childhood; the impact of globalization on children and their families and communities; child health; child education and learning; child participation in their cultures; the socio-historical construction of childhood; child agency and vulnerability; children’s rights; the political lives of children; and critical studies of childhood.

-For this biennial we welcome proposals for panels and papers representing innovative work in either field.
+For this biennial we welcomed proposals for panels and papers representing innovative work in either field.
 Historical, applied, and methodological topics are welcome as well.

-In addition to panels and discussion groups, we will also schedule plenary sessions, coffee breaks, and receptions that will bring our group together and facilitate informal conversation and networking.
-Saturday afternoon the ACYIG will hold a business meeting.
-There will be a banquet on Saturday night, highlighted by presentation of the SPA Lifetime Achievement Awards to Anthony Wallace and to Jean Lave.
+In addition to panels and discussion groups, we also scheduled plenary sessions, coffee breaks, and receptions that brought our group together and facilitated informal conversation and networking.
+There was a banquet on Saturday night to highlight presentation of the SPA Lifetime Achievement Awards to Anthony Wallace and to Jean Lave.